Average Convergence Rate of Evolutionary Algorithms II: Continuous Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{I}n the theoretical study of EAs, a fundamental question is how fast can an EA find an optimal solution to a problem?
-In discrete optimization, this can be measured by the number of generations (hitting time) or the number of fitness evaluations (running time) when an EA finds an optimal solution~\cite{he2001drift,droste2002analysis}.
-However, computation time is seldom applied to continuous optimization.
-Unlike discrete optimization, computation time is normally infinite in continuous optimization because the optimal solution set of a continuous optimization problem is usually a zero-measure set.
-In order to apply computation time into continuous optimization, the optimal solution must be replaced by a $\varepsilon$-neighbour of the optimal solution set~\cite{chen2011drift,agapie2013convergence,huang2014runtime} which forms a positive-measure set.
+In both empirical and theoretical studies of evolutionary algorithms (EAs), a fundamental question is how fast does an EA converge to the optimal solution of an optimization problem?
+In discrete optimization, this is usually measured by computational time, by either the hitting time~(the number of generations) or running time~(the number of fitness evaluations) when an EA first finds an optimal solution~\cite{he2001drift}.
+In continuous optimization, however, computational time often is infinite because optimal solutions to many optimization problems are several points in a real coordinate space.
+Therefore, computational time has to be modified to the time when EAs reach an $\epsilon$-neighbor around optimal solutions~\cite{chen2011drift,agapie2013convergence,huang2020experimental}.

-In continuous optimization, the performance of EAs is often evaluated by the convergence rate.
-Informally, the convergence rate question is how fast $\parallel X_t -X^* \parallel$ converges to 0? where $\parallel X_t -X^* \parallel$ is a distance between the $t$th generation population $X_t$ and the optimal solution(s) $X^*$.
-A lot of theoretical work discussed this topic from different perspectives~\cite{rudolph1997convergence,rudolph1997local,he1999convergence,he2001conditions,auger2005convergence,auger2016linear}, however convergence metrics studied in theory are seldom adopted in practice.
-This motivates us to design a practical convergence metric satisfying two requirements: feasible in calculation and rigours in theory.

-Our work emphasizes the convergence rate in terms of the approximation error.
-The approximation error is to evaluate the solution quality of EAs.
-Let $f(X_t)$ denote the fitness of the best individual in population $X_t$, its expected value $f_t=\mathbb{E}[f(X_t)]$, and $f^*$ the fitness of the optimal solution.
-The approximate error~\cite{he2017initial} is $e_t = | f_t-f^*|$.
-In the context of $e_t$, the convergence rate question is how fast $e_t$ converges to $0$?
-It is straightforward to derive the geometric convergence $e_t\le e_0 c^t$ from the condition $e_t/e_{t-1} \le c<1$~\cite{rudolph1997convergence}.

-An alternative convergence metric is the error ratio between two generations (or one-generation convergence rate): $e_t / e_{t-1}$.
-This ratio works well in deterministic iterative algorithms.
-But unfortunately, it is not appropriate to EAs because the calculation of $e_t / e_{t-1}$ is numerically unstable.

-A remedy to the deficiency of the two-generation error ratio $e_t / e_{t-1}$ is to consider its average over consecutive $t$ generations.
-Then the geometric average convergence rate (ACR) is proposed by He and Lin~\cite{he2016average}, which is

-From the ACR, it is straightforward to draw an exact expression of the approximation error: $e_t = (1-R_t)^t e_0$.
-More importantly, the calculation of $R_t$ is more stable than $e_t / e_{t-1}$ in computer simulation.

-For discrete optimization, it has been proven~\cite{he2016average} under random initialization, $R_t$ converges to a positive; and under particular initialization, $R_t$ always equals to this positive.

-The current paper extends the analysis of the ACR from discrete optimization to continuous optimization.
-However, the extension is not trivial due to completely different probability measures in discrete and continuous spaces.
-There are two essential changes in the extension.

-The analyses are different.
-In continuous optimization, an EA is modeled by a Markov chain in a continuous state space, rather than a Markov chain in a finite state space.
-Thus the matrix analysis used in~\cite{he2016average} cannot be applied to continuous optimization.